vcaruso0923/ts-mern-template/README.md

     ATLAS_DATABASE_NAME=DatabaseName \
     PORT=3001

-Formatting & TS errors
+## Formatting & TS errors

 -   Make sure you have the Prettier extension installed if you'd like to use it.
 -   Modify .prettierrc and .prettierignore as necessary
 -   Modify client/tsconfig.json as needed

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Deploying your application

+## Deploying to Heroku

+-   This template was build to be deployed in one piece to Heroku - the frontend will be served by the express server (see server.ts).
+- Heroku provides documentation on how to deploy Node.js servers here: https://devcenter.heroku.com/articles/deploying-nodejs.

+# General Information

 ## Available Scripts